-The Irish Football Association has invested heavily in the development of girls' and women's football in the last ten years and has witnessed a dramatic increase in the number of players participating in the game during this time.
+The Irish Football Association has invested heavily in the development of girls' and women's football in the last ten years and now with the addition of Electric Ireland as the official partner for Women and Girls’ Football, our aim is to continue increasing the number of players participating in the game.

 With four full-time members of staff (three in development and a National Women’s Coach) the key activities of the department include the following areas: